This grant is open for applications

 6. The operating budget of your organisation for the current fiscal year: Please consult your university or departmental finance department to obtain these.

-7. Project Update/Final Report: If you currently receive funding from the Foundation please submit a one-page Project Update of your existing grant.
+7. Project Update/Final Report: Only required if the applying university currently receives funding from the Foundation.
+Please submit a one-page Project Update of your existing grant.
 If you have recently finished a grant funded by the Foundation please ensure the Final Report has been submitted before the closing date for the current grant round as this will be assessed alongside your new application.

 8. Translations: Please upload translated versions of any of the above documents.
 Make sure titles are in English and accurately describe the contents.
 Original documents must be uploaded under the relevant attachment listed above.